Girish-3306/Credit-Card-Transactions-Analysis/README.md

-## SQL Project on Credit Card Transactions Analysis
+## SQL Project on Credit Card Transactions Analysis.

 This project provides an in-depth analysis of credit card transactions made in India using SQL.